Sound Warehouse Diary

 "Stealing is a sin, man."

 "I was doing God's work.
 Besides, what would someone like you know about sin?"
+He was polite, but sanctimonious.

 "Plenty.
 My father is a minister."